 Chlamydia symptoms vary in men and women.
 If individuals who have chlamydia develop symptoms, the time it takes to notice signs can differ significantly because there are several factors that affect the incubation period.
 These include:

-- The quantity of bacteria the individual was exposed to
+- The number of bacteria the individual was exposed to

 - The speed of bacterial reproduction